prl-mushr/mushr-website/content/tutorials/workflow.md

 There are two common workflows, in sim and in the real world.
 Sim is easier because you do not need to connect and communicate with the car over the WiFi.
 We recommend getting comfortable working in sim before trying to test on the car.

 ### Simulation Workflow
-To work in sim you need to have either have the docker image working or an Ubuntu machine with ROS melodic that has `mushr_sim`, `mushr`, `mushr_base`, `vesc` and `rviz` installed.
+To work in sim you need to have either have the docker image working or an Ubuntu machine with ROS 2 Humble that has `mushr_sim`, `mushr`, `mushr_base`, `vesc` and `rviz2` installed.
 The Docker container is straight-forward to set up, but if you don't like working in a container we recommend the latter.
 Each has a slightly different workflow covered below.

 ##### Docker Container
-If you have set up the docker container through the [quickstart](/tutorials/quickstart/) tutorial then to get the sim running simply enter `mushr_sim/docker` and run:
+If you set up the docker container through the [quickstart](/tutorials/humble_quickstart/) tutorial, enter it with:
 {{< highlight bash >}}
-$ docker compose up -d
+$ mushr_humble
 {{< / highlight >}}

-The default `.rviz` file has the basic topics, but you can save a more custom one if you like.
-If you exit rviz/sim the container will stop.
-You can always restart it with
+The launcher creates a persistent container the first time and attaches to it on every subsequent run, so any number of terminals can share one ROS 2 environment.
+Inside, build and source your workspace:

 {{< highlight bash >}}
-$ docker start CONTAINER-ID
+$ cd ~/colcon_ws && colcon build --symlink-install && source install/setup.bash
 {{< / highlight >}}

-And you can get your CONTAINER-ID [^1] by running:

-{{< highlight bash >}}
-$ docker ps
-{{< / highlight >}}

 We recommend storing your code on a git repository so it is easier to move it from container to container.
-To enter the container to edit or run your code execute:

-{{< highlight bash >}}
-$ docker exec -it CONTAINER-ID bash
-{{< / highlight >}}

-This will get you a non-root user shell to edit and run code.
-If you wish to install additional software, enter the container as root:

-{{< highlight bash >}}
-$ docker exec -it -u 0 CONTAINER-ID bash
-{{< / highlight >}}

-The reason we have two different users is that `developer` is tied to the host computer user so that gui apps like rviz, and the sim gray box can come through.

-You can save your container to an image with

-{{< highlight bash >}}
-$ docker commit CONTAINER-ID IMAGE-NAME
-{{< / highlight >}}

-You may want the container to not run the sim and rviz when you start it.
-To change it to just turn on change line 16 `docker-compose.yml` to

-{{< highlight bash >}}
-entrypoint: bash
-{{< / highlight >}}
+Because the container persists between runs, packages you install with apt are kept.
+If you want a clean slate, run `mushr_humble rm` and the next `mushr_humble` will create a fresh container.

 Docker has a bunch of resources for going further with containers and images.
 Checkout their [docs](https://docs.docker.com/) for further resources!

 ##### Regular Install

-Use these instructions to operate the simulator on an Ubuntu system where ROS melodic and `mushr_sim`, `mushr`, `mushr_base`, `vesc` and `rviz` are installed.
+Use these instructions to operate the simulator on an Ubuntu system where ROS 2 Humble and `mushr_sim`, `mushr`, `mushr_base`, `vesc` and `rviz2` are installed.

+Source your workspace, then start rviz2:

 {{< highlight bash >}}
-$ roscore
+$ source ~/colcon_ws/install/setup.bash
-{{< / highlight >}}

-The above command starts the [ROS master](http://wiki.ros.org/Master) that the other programs will latch to.
-If you don't run this then rviz can act up.
-Why?
-Because rviz needs a rosmaster to talk to and if the rosmaster is teleop, or some other node then when you restart, rviz will lose its connection with ROS master.
-Now start rviz:

-{{< highlight bash >}}
-$ rviz
+$ rviz2
 {{< / highlight >}}

 Ideally you want to open your previously saved `.rviz` file (file &rarr; save as) that has your most commonly used topics all set up.
 But if not then wait until everything is running, subscribe, then save a file.
 Also, because you are working with a 2D map, make sure the camera is set to TopDownOrtho.